Aerolíneas Argentinas: Renationalisation: 2008–onwards

 Passenger traffic for the group reached a record 8.5 million in 2013, a 57% increase from the time of its renationalization in 2008.
 Revenues rose to a record of US$2 billion in 2013, an 85% increase from 2008 levels; losses likewise declined from $860 million (78% of revenues) to $250 million (12% of revenues).
 Corporate assets as of 2012 had tripled to over $1.6 billion, as the group's fleet grew from 26 to 63 planes and the average age of same was reduced from 20 years to 7.5.
 In 2017, projections for 2018 were given at 14.5 million passengers and a loss of $90 million.

+Between 2008 and 2021, Aerolíneas Argentinas received over $8 billion USD in subsidy from the Argentine government.

+Proposed privatisation under Javier Milei

+Following the election of Javier Milei as president of Argentina in 2023, he affirmed his intention to privatise the airline again.
+Under his proposal, shares in the airline would be handed over by the state to its workers along with an end in state support for the airline.
+Unions have expressed opposition to the proposal with one union head promising violence before apologising.
+Workers have also gone on strike over the issue.
+On 21 December 2023, Milei announced a presidential decree to begin the process of privatization and transfer of shares, likely to employees.
+He would also implement open skies policies including cabotage to improve competitiveness.